What Is Your Higher Purpose?

 Provide an umbrella under which a host of social programs can live

 Nike’s passion for sports and fitness has led to programs to create facilities that enable more kids to participate.
 PepsiCo’s intent to have a positive imprint on society and to become a truly sustainable company provides a home for a host of social programs.

 Roche’s diabetes team has a higher purpose, to “enable people with diabetes to live their lives as unrestricted as possible.”
 It’s a purpose that provides direction for both product development and brand building.
 Further, it can foster innovation.
 If Crayola conceives itself as making crayons that would define a narrow production/sales operation.
 But if its goal is “to help parents and teachers raise inspired, created children” there are a host of routes to product innovation.

 Nearly all firms that look to a higher purpose have several or even many of them, each of which direct programs.
-For example, Unilever has a set of purposes that includes sustainability (the Unilever Sustainable Living Plan), give, a better future for children (oral health and nutritional programs), and a healthier future (the hand-washing program that reached over 200 million people in 2012), enhancing women self-esteem (Dove’s campaign for Real Beauty), and more.
+For example, Unilever has a set of purposes that include sustainability (the Unilever Sustainable Living Plan), give, a better future for children (oral health and nutritional programs), and a healthier future (the hand-washing program that reached over 200 million people in 2012), enhancing women self-esteem (Dove’s Campaign for Real Beauty), and more.
 Whole Foods Market strives to provide the highest quality natural and organic products, strives to “delight and nourish” customers, serve and support the local communities, and celebrate the sheer love and joy of food.”